John787320/zendesk_url/.github/CONTRIBUTING.md

 * Suggest your change as a new issue and start writing code.

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

+## Build Instructions

+`npm run package` - This will build the `dist` folder locally after `validate` has passed.  `dist/tmp` will contain the ZIP you need to upload your version of the app.

+### Testing changes in Sandbox/Production using ZAT Server

+Zendesk Apps Tools is a command-line tool offered by Zendesk to create, test, validate and build Zendesk Apps.
+It is also used to test local changes on your Zendesk page in sandbox or production.
+You can find out more [in the Apps Developer Guide](https://developer.zendesk.com/apps/docs/developer-guide/zat)

 Thanks! :heart: :heart: :heart: